How to Craft a Killer Thank You Letter

 For example, you can always ask different staffers to send an additional note.

 This small step could help your organization stand out among a sea of other organizations.

 10. Send an additional thank you letter from a board member.

 I know organizations that bring stationery to the board meetings and have board members hand-write letters.

 We highly recommend this strategy, because it helps connect trustees to the fundraising process.

 11. Have a high-ranking person personally sign the letter.

 The letter should be signed by the highest ranking person you can find – the chair of the board or a board member.
 It should not be signed by the wonderful, but lowly, development coordinator.

 You could also have the artistic director or a performer sign the letter.
 Or a teacher if you are a school.
 Or a field officer if you are an environmental organization.

-12. Send a thank you letter from a person helped by your organization.
+12. Send an additional thank you letter from a person helped by your organization.